Zarkopafilis/go-adventures/posts/why-some-things-cant-be-part-of-a-library.md

 1. Regex gets compiled at runtime
 2. You can't unit test the actual regex easily, without using some global constant, or having some code duplication, because it's wrapped around the library's code.

 Libraries shouldn't really panic that way, on runtime, just because the user provided wrong data/functions; libraries should return errors that their users can handle (or ignore and have their program crash __:)__ ).
 Libraries shouldn't log stuff either.
+Panics should happen only due to programmer errors, if that programmer is the creator of the library.

 OK, one could claim that it's not that bad of a choice because it would just fail to start.
 Well, not everyone has a staging environment and many people just treat CI builds that pass tests as good to go.
 Nobody wants stuff breaking in production.